 Where Broadway meets the beach, a small traffic circle known locally as The Turnaround is marked by a statue and a sign proclaiming the town “The End of the Lewis and Clark Trail.”
 South of here, between Beach Drive and The Prom, is a replica of the Lewis and Clark salt cairn, where the explorers boiled seawater nonstop for seven weeks to produce enough salt to preserve meat for their return trip east.
 From the south end of Seaside, you can follow a challenging but rewarding six-mile trail over Tillamook Head to Ecola State Park.

-A half mile north of downtown, housed in a wood-shingled old motor court on the banks of the Necanicum River, the Seaside International Hostel (930 N. Holladay Dr., 503/738-7911) has dorm beds, private rooms, canoes and kayaks, an espresso bar, and nightly movies.
+A half mile north of downtown, housed in a wood-shingled old motor court on the banks of the Necanicum River, the Seaside Lodge & International Hostel (930 N. Holladay Dr., 503/738-7911) has dorm beds, private rooms, canoes and kayaks, and an espresso bar.
 There are dozens of motels and a handful of B&Bs in Seaside, booked solid in summer and serene, verging on lonely, come wintertime.
 The best breakfasts are served up on Broadway just west of US-101 at the Firehouse Grill (841 Broadway, 503/717-5502).
-For fish ’n’ chips, head to the south edge of town along US-101, where the no-frills Bell Buoy (1800 South Roosevelt Dr., 503/738-6348) has daily fresh halibut and excellent crab cocktails, best eaten on the outdoor deck overlooking the Necanicum River.
+For fish ’n’ chips, head to the south edge of town along US-101, where the no-frills Bell Buoy (503/738-6348) has daily fresh seafood and excellent crab cocktails, best eaten on the outdoor deck overlooking the Necanicum River.
 There are also pizza places and ice cream stands all over Seaside.